 BTS member Min Yoongi gets a mention in Philippine bar exam, netizens are amused

 A Twitter user shared the picture of a question that came in Philippine bar exam.
-The question mentions about BTS member Min Yoongi.
+The question mentions about BTS member Min Yoongi, who is also known as Suga.

 BTS has surely made an impact worldwide, from having fans in different countries to their name references popping up in various places.
 The band has now succeeded in establishing itself in the Philippine Bar Examination.
-A picture of the exam's question paper, which included names like Yoongi (a member of BTS), BTS Corp, and Hybe Inc (the entertainment company that manages the band), was shared on Twitter by user K Manuel.
+A picture of the exam's question paper, which included names like Yoongi (a member of BTS, also known as Suga ), BTS Corp, and Hybe Inc (the entertainment company that manages the band), was shared on Twitter by user K Manuel.
 The question was a hypothetical one about the nation's commercial law.

 In the Tweet the user wrote, "BTS making it to the actual Philippine Bar Examinations.
 This is Question#6 in the Commercial Law Exam of the November 2022 Bar Exams."